 If you like the idea of being involved in the medical field but want to work from home, you might think about going into medical billing and coding.
 This job requires you to look at clinical documents to determine which codes to use for billing.
 This job ensures that medical offices get paid for healthcare services and that patient bills are the correct amount.
-With a high demand for healthcare services that is only going to keep increasing, the need for medical billing and coding will also continue to be there.
+Given the ever-expanding need for healthcare services, demand for medical billing and coding is also expected to grow.

 What Is AAPC?

 The American Academy of Professional Coders, or AAPC, is a professional association that’s been around since 1988.
 It’s mostly known for its work in training and credentialing within fields that include medical billing and coding, practice management, compliance management, and auditing.
 Unlike most accrediting agencies, the AAPC offers its own certifications for medical billing and coding.
 In fact, AAPC has over 28 certifications in this field and boasts over 200,000 members.